Nakasero Hospital: History

 Nakasero Hospital opened its outpatient department in March 2009 and the inpatient wards were opened in July 2009.
 The privately owned hospital is the brainchild of about 20 medical doctors, the majority of whom are specialists, from inside and outside Uganda, who pooled their resources and invested in the hospital.
 In 2010, the hospital borrowed US$3 millions worth of Ugandan shillings from the International Finance Corporation (IFC), an arm of the World Bank, to "increase access to quality health care, create jobs for medical professionals, and introduce new standards of clinical and patient care in the country".
-In April 2015, the hospital began a public fundraising drive to construct "Nakasero Fistula Centre", where women who have undergone repair of obstetric fistula, can recuperate while they heal, before they can return to their homes and families.
+In April 2015, the hospital began a public fundraising drive to enable more women access free fistula repair surgeries.
+This program saw over 150 women access free surgeries and recuperation and completely healed from obestetric fistula that was quite prevalent in the rural areas of the country.

 Expansion

-In June 2019, at the occasion of marking the 10th anniversary of the founding of the hospital, Dr. Edward Rukwaro, the hospital's chief executive officer, announced that the hospital was about to undergo major renovations and expansion, to the tune of US$10 million.
-The expansion will create new departments of (a) Cardiology (b) Gynecology (focusing on In vitro fertilisation) (c) Orthopedic surgery (including spine and joint surgery) and (d) Pediatrics.
+In June 2019, at the occasion of marking the 10th anniversary of the founding of the hospital, Dr. Edward Rukwaro, the then hospital's chief executive officer, announced that the hospital was to undergo major renovations and expansion, to the tune of US$10 million.
+This expansion commenced in october 2021, delayed majorly by the COVID 19 pandemic.
+The expansion has expanded some key departments that include (a) Consultants Plaza (b) Critical Care (ICU/HDU/NICU) (c) Inpatient ward with a target of attaining 147 beds (d) Paediatrics (both outpatient and inpatient) (e) Basement vehicle parkeing space.